The-Fourth-Wall/FW-Education-Website/curriculum.md

   - time:
     - ?? hours
   - programming:
-    - fundamentals of OOP in Ruby without a lot of metaprogramming
+    - building blocks of OOP in Ruby without a lot of metaprogramming
   - references:
     - POODR by Sandi Metz
     - The Ruby Programming Language: Everything You Need to Know by matz